Full-Time Integration means that we will push all of your league's data from Whole Game System to Full-Time.

 GDPR, Safeguarding and Individuals’ Data

-As more data is integrated between Whole Game System and Full-Time, the master record for an individuals’ data becomes the FAN record for the individual concerned.
+As more data is integrated between Club Portal and Full-Time, the master record for an individuals’ data becomes the FAN record for the individual concerned.
 It is important to note that the responsibility for maintaining an individual’s personal data (i.e. their phone numbers, email addresses) should lie with the individual, so there is a significant change in process for leagues and clubs who have been used to maintaining this.

-Additionally, using Whole Game System as the source for personal data and roles, allows us to check that in youth football Managers and Coaches are DBS compliant, and cannot access player data if it is not appropriate.
+Additionally, using Club Portal as the source for personal data and roles, allows us to check that in youth football Managers and Coaches are DBS compliant, and cannot access player data if it is not appropriate.

-We would encourage leagues and clubs to understand the importance of getting their managers, coaches and players accessing their own records (whether through Whole Game System, FA.com, Match Day or Full-Time Mobile) so that if their telephone number or email address needs amending, they can do so themselves.
+We would encourage leagues and clubs to understand the importance of getting their managers, coaches and players accessing their own records (whether through My Account, FA.com, Match Day or Full-Time Mobile) so that if their telephone number or email address needs amending, they can do so themselves.

 We understand this is a significant change, and for example whereas in the past a league could change the telephone number of an SMS contact themselves (which would not update the FAN record, and would not be visible to the individual concerned) now they need the individual concerned to update their mobile number, which will automatically update the SMS contact in Full-Time.
 Long term this will reduce the workload for the league, but it is a significant change and leagues will need to communicate this to their wider administrator community.